0xhtw/0xhtw.github.io/writeups/papercutcve.md

 Our man Joe Bloggs has committed the unforgivable act of friendly fire, and shot everyone with a GPO refresh which contained a brand new domain-wide object containing ransomware in the from of ```.exe```, which was unknowingly created via Papercut's RCE whilst he was deciding what meal deal to get from Tesco...
 On the phone to the ICO you go old son!

-And this, has been a story on why seperation and segmentation is vital.
+And this, has been a story on why separation and segmentation is vital.
 Lets move back onto the second half of the CVE PoC.